THE Warhammer Underworlds Blog & Podcast

 #newunderworlds – What is the status of the project with regard to the new edition?

-Please continue to submit 1st edition games and event data.
+Please continue to submit 1st edition games and event data – the necessary resources are still available.
 This version of the game is still being played and is stable.
 We are given the opportunity to fully grasp its meta.

 About the Statistics Project and Its Data